Accounting

 Type: Accounting

-ACC131 | Computerized Accounting I » | 3 |
+ACC131 Computerized Accounting I » 3

 This course will enable students to apply their knowledge of accounting utilizing computer software.
-Students will use Sage50, QuickBooks and other software to perform general ledger, accounts receivable, accounts payable, inventory, job costs and payroll functions.
+Students will use QuickBooks software to perform general ledger, accounts receivable, accounts payable, inventory, job costs and payroll functions.
 In addition, students will complete an accounting practice set using the computer software for the purpose of an “on the job” simulation.

 Prerequisite: ACC108 or permission to waive